YurikeyDev/yurikey/README.md

 ## How to use ?

-- Install the module via your root manager
+- Install module by your root manager
 - To update the keybox later, tap the **Actions** button in the module.